 Throughout the better part of a decade, award-winning author, lecturer, and lepidopterist Robert Michael Pyle worked on a spoken-word album in which poetry about the natural world meets acoustic instruments played mostly by grunge icon Krist Novoselić (’16 Soc.
 Sci.), founding member of and bassist for Nirvana.

 Butterfly Launches from Spar Pole, released last fall, began with … » More …

 Meet some of the world’s most wild, weird, and beautiful caterpillars.
 Using its own hairs, the lichen moth builds a basket around itself to stay protected during metamorphosis.

 As the Red Helen caterpillar develops, its body starts to resemble a snake’s head.
-When threatened a red, forked appendage inflates from behind its own head, giving off an unpleasant … » More …
+When threatened a red, forked appendage inflates from behind its own head, giving off an … » More …

 I recently learned that drivers for UPS make 90 percent of their turns to the right.
 Since 2004, the package delivery company has had a policy to avoid left turns.
 They save millions of gallons of fuel and dollars each year because there’s less idling.